jeremyreeder/gridscout/docs/index.md

 searches.
 If this is a serious problem for you, then don't use the aerial view.

 ## Blog
-Subscribe to [GridScout Gazette™][blog] to keep up on this and other manly pursuits.
+Subscribe to the [GridScout™ blog][blog] to keep up on our manly pursuits.

 # Legal notice
 Site icon, made by [Freepik][freepik] from [flaticon.com][flaticon], is